gvwilson/sensibleadventures/eimin-medef/eimin-medef.md

 Suresh clapped him on the shoulder.
 "Thank you again," he said.
 "And you as well," he continued, turning to me.
 He gestured at the bundles of books sleeping patiently in the stall beside his cart.
-"If you'd like to borrow anything for the night\..."
+"If you'd like to borrow anything for the night..."

 I heard another giggle behind me.
 I'm sure the girls could *drome* how much I wanted to---how much I wanted to take them all back to my little